ciso/ios-dataprotection/README.md

 ## Data Protection Classes

 ### Complete Protection
-The so-called class key is derived from the user’s passcode and the unique device identifier.
+The so-called class key is derived from the user's passcode and the unique device identifier.
 Immediately after the user locks the device, the class key is discarded.
 This means that all files in this class become inaccessible until the user unlocks the device again.
-For example, Apple’s Mail App that protects all messages and the corresponding attachments using Complete Protection uses this class.
+For example, Apple's Mail App that protects all messages and the corresponding attachments using Complete Protection uses this class.